pbinkley/microcopying_1940/index.markdown

 century to century and we know where the books are now.
 Furthermore, we know what books are rare and what books are unique.
 I could within two days with my staff in the Library of Congress compile a list of at least 200 unique items which I know are in only one library of China or Japan.
-It wouldn't <span style="page" id="page178">[p.178]</span> take us any time at all to list printed books and manuscripts which we know to be unique.
+It wouldn't <span class="page" id="page178">[p.178]</span> take us any time at all to list printed books and manuscripts which we know to be unique.
 There would be no guesswork about it because the Chinese are, I suppose, the greatest bibliographers the world has ever seen.
 They have listed the descent, the migration, of all their books from library to library,